 There you will see a list of URL structure options.
-The closest match to your old squarespace URL is ‘Day and Name’.
+The closest match to your old Squarespace URL is ‘Day and Name.’

 You will see that the custom structure section will be automatically filled with year, month number, day, and post name tags.

-You just need to add the blog-1 prefix before everything else.
+You just need to add the ‘blog-1’ prefix before everything else.
 Like this:

-Click on the save changes button to store your settings.
-This step makes sure that users visiting your website from search engines and other sources are redirected to correct posts and pages on the new WordPress site.
+This step will make sure that users visiting your website from search engines and other sources are redirected to the correct posts and pages on your WordPress site.

 Step 6: Importing Other Content from Squarespace to WordPress